ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 backpressure to the transport stack when it is temporarily not ready to receive messages.

+Receive also takes a minIncompleteLength and maxLength argument, both of which are optional values.

-Receive takes an optional minIncompleteLength argument.
-This value indicates the smallest partial Message data size that should be delivered.
+The minIncompleteLength value indicates the smallest partial Message data size that should be delivered.
 By default, this value is infinite, which means that only complete, atomic Messages will be delivered.
 If this value is set to some smaller value, the associated ReceiveHandler will be triggered only when at least that many bytes are available, the Message is complete, or the system needs to free up memory.
 Applications should always check the length of the data delivered to the ReceiveHandler and not assume it will be as long as minIncompleteLength in the case of shorter complete Messages or memory issues.

-Receive also takes an optional maxLength argument, the maximum size (in bytes of data) Message the application is currently prepared to receive.
+The maxLength argument indicates the maximum size (in bytes of data) Message the application is currently prepared to receive.
 The default value for maxLength is infinite.
 If an incoming Message is larger than the minimum of this size and the maximum Message size on receive for the Connection's Protocol Stack, it will be received as a partial Message.